-When meat, chicken, or fish are on the menu in most of the Caribbean (when aren’t they?), it’s a good bet that the green and gooey stuff in the bottles above is being employed to add just the right amount of island spice and flavor.
-It’s called green seasoning, and like the fabulous condiment that is kuchela, it’s a staple of many, many Caribbean kitchens.
+When meat, chicken, or fish are on the menu in most of the Caribbean (when aren’t they?), it’s a good bet that the green and gooey stuff in the bottles below is being employed to add just the right amount of island spice and flavor.
+It’s called green seasoning, and like kuchela and adobo, it’s a staple of many Caribbean kitchens.

 I’ve read that celery is also widely used in Guyana’s green seasoning.
-Bajan friends tell me that cinnamon is sometimes thrown in the mix as well.
+Barbadian friends tell me that cinnamon is sometimes thrown in the mix as well.

 How to make green seasoning

 Basically, there are as many different ways to make green seasoning as there are islands in the Caribbean Sea.
 So, if you can’t get your hands on a bottle of Chief or Baron’s, you can make your very own by following simple recipes like this one from our friend, Chris, at CaribbeanPot.com.

 I particularly like this recipe, and all of Chris’s recipes for that matter.
 He does a great job of suggesting replacements for unique island ingredients not easily found outside of the Caribbean.
 It’s a great resource for West Indians in exile, or anyone keen on bringing Caribbean flavors to wherever they call home.